open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch02_system_components.md

 ### CDOC2 Capsule Server (CCS) interface

-CSS interface provides the following endpoints:
+CCS interface provides the following endpoints:

 * `/key-capsules/{transactionId}` Get Server Capsule based on the transaction identifier.
 Used by recipient to request a Server Capsule.
 * `/key-capsules` Upload a Server Capsule to a CCS.
 Used by sender to upload Server Capsule to a CCS.